Barrington Research Reiterates Clear Channel Outdoor Holdings (CCO) Outperform Recommendation

 What is the Fund Sentiment?

-There are 393 funds or institutions reporting positions in Clear Channel Outdoor Holdings.
-This is an increase of 3 owner(s) or 0.77% in the last quarter.
-Average portfolio weight of all funds dedicated to CCO is 0.20%, an increase of 80.81%.
-Total shares owned by institutions increased in the last three months by 2.47% to 587,416K shares.
-The put/call ratio of CCO is 0.05, indicating a bullish outlook.
+There are 396 funds or institutions reporting positions in Clear Channel Outdoor Holdings.
+This is an increase of 3 owner(s) or 0.76% in the last quarter.
+Average portfolio weight of all funds dedicated to CCO is 0.20%, a decrease of 3.24%.
+Total shares owned by institutions increased in the last three months by 2.09% to 587,855K shares.
+The put/call ratio of CCO is 0.06, indicating a bullish outlook.

 What are Other Shareholders Doing?